Ralphbruens/Etherresistance/README.md

 Since this subject covers national territories, international water and international airspace, the only effective way to treat this subject is on a country by country, international waters and international airspace basis.
 Because the laws vary, the interpretation of the term pirate radio also varies considerably

 Illegal use of licensed radio spectrum in several forms: Unlicensed operation, Inadvertent interference, Deliberate or malicious interference, Illegal equipment.

+> If all mankind minus one were of one opinion, and only one person were of the opposite opinion, mankind would be no more justified in silencing that one person than he, if he had the power, would be justified in silencing mankind.
+>
+> A Liberal defense of free speech by John Stuart Mill

 ### Offshore